zyluan/zyluan.github.io/_pages/about.md

 I am a member of [Smart Internet Group (SIG)](https://smartinternet.group) and a research intern at [Peng Cheng Laboratory (PCL)](https://www.pcl.ac.cn).

-I received B.Eng/M.Eng in 2015/2018 from [Tianjin University](http://www.tju.edu.cn).
+I received my B.Eng. in 2015 and M.Eng. in 2018 from [Tianjin University](http://www.tju.edu.cn).

 I am now looking for a PostDoc position.
 Please feel free to contact me!